svrooij/svrooij.github.io/_posts/2022-09-14-protect-against-sso-graph-powershell.md

 twitter_image: /assets/images/2022/09/graph-powershell-conditional-access.png
 ---

 Why would you want to disable SSO for some cloud app, we love SSO, it makes our life easier?
-I agree, single-sign-on is great, until it is used without the knowlage of a user that logged-in with his admin account (don't do that!).
+I agree, single-sign-on is great, until it is used without the knowledge of a user that logged-in with his admin account (don't do that!).

 <!--more-->